mshangle1/watchmen/GET_STARTED.md

 - Create new feature.file
 - Create your Scenarios reusing existing steps
-- Update config.properties file with your id and password (needed for proxy authentication) , under src/main/resources.
+- Update config.properties file with runtime variables if needed
 - Create your  Run_your_feature.java class using template under src/main/java/testRunner.
 - Execute Run_your_feature.java